josecodes/gce_condor/README.md

  cluster up and running on GCE.

 The long-term project goal is to make it easy to have a super-computer be summoned on-the-fly when needed for a task.
-GCE currently has several advantages over EC2 for doing this:
+Bring on the Singularity.
+GCE currently has several advantages over EC2 in this respect:

 1. Being billed by the minute instead of hour makes the cost considerations easier to figure out for a given task.
 2. We have had very high reliability on GCE instances compared to EC2 so far, especially regarding Spot instances.
 3. We have seen much better performance per core when using single core instances versus multi core instances for our tasks.
-GCE currently offers single core instances.
+GCE offers single core instances.
 More info on this issue [here][3].

-Bring on the Singularity.

 ##Installation